Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Run a security scan') on a specific resource ('domain') and lists the types of vulnerabilities detected (DNS misconfigurations, SPF/DKIM/DMARC records, cookie security, web security vulnerabilities).
-It distinguishes itself from sibling tools like dns_lookup or ssl_certificate by focusing on comprehensive security vulnerability assessment rather than specific DNS or SSL checks.
+The description clearly states the tool runs a security scan on a domain and lists specific checks (DNS misconfigurations, SPF/DKIM/DMARC, cookie security, web vulnerabilities).
+This distinguishes it from siblings like dns_health or ssl_certificate by covering a broader security posture.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.